Junichiro-KOBAYASHI/LASSO_with_different_IDs/README.md

 - scikit-learn 1.0.2
 - matplotlib 3.5.1

+In terms of operating systems I have checked:
+- Windows 10.0
+-

 <h2>Obtain this software</h2>
 If you do not have some of the libraries required (shown just above), install them.